Workspaces

 • Add or remove repositories from a workspace at any time from its sidebar section.

-Workspaces are useful when a task spans several repositories at once — for example, landing a change that touches both a backend and a frontend repo, or running the same refactor across many services.
+Workspaces are useful when a task spans several repositories at once.
+One example is landing a change that touches both a backend and a frontend repo.
+Another is running the same refactor across many services.